umn-cris/TraceRAR/README.md

 Run:
 ========
 Running hfreplayer:
 1. Check disk information:
       		On Linux you can use: sudo fdisk -l -u
       		On AIX you can use: lsdev

 2. Choose names of applicable disk partition(s) to excerise, e.g. /dev/sda1 for Linux or /dev/rhdisk12 for AIX
       		Note: The partitions under test should not have data that you need to keep.
 TraceRAR might overwrite AND destroy filesystems on your partition.

 3. Edit the last column in the config file, such as sampleConf-sda8.cvs, in /bin to use the selected partition(s)

-      5. Change the value of field RANGE_NBYTES.I in config file to match selected partition range
+4. Change the value of field RANGE_NBYTES.I in config file to match selected partition range

-      6. If desired, the following config file parameters can be altered as well:
+5. If desired, the following config file parameters can be altered as well:

-      		A.	Change the value of field XXXXXXX in config file to ______
+   1. Change the value of field XXXXXXX in config file to ______

-      		B.	Change the value of field XXXXXXX in config file to ______
+   2. Change the value of field XXXXXXX in config file to ______

-      		C.	Change the value of field XXXXXXX in config file to ______
+   3. Change the value of field XXXXXXX in config file to ______

-      		D.	Change the value of field XXXXXXX in config file to ______
+   4. Change the value of field XXXXXXX in config file to ______

-      		E.	Change the value of field XXXXXXX in config file to ______
+   5. Change the value of field XXXXXXX in config file to ______

-      7. In terminal, go to /bin, type ./run.sh to run the tool.
+   6. In terminal, go to /bin, type ./run.sh to run the tool.

 Analyzer and regenerator options: